 - A wide bridge or bulbous tip

-What is Cosmetic Surgical Rhinoplasty?
+What Is Cosmetic Surgical Rhinoplasty?

 Cosmetic surgical rhinoplasty is a surgical procedure that involves making incisions, typically inside the nostrils to reshape the nose.
 The tissue is rearranged and then supported with a splint following the completion of the surgery.
 In cosmetic surgical rhinoplasty, the nose is generally reduced in size and made to look more sleek, slender, or balanced.

 Cosmetic rhinoplasty can improve the appearance and proportion of the nose – enhancing facial harmony and self-confidence.
 It may also improve breathing problems or correct abnormalities caused by trauma or a birth defect, and the procedure can change the nose’s overall size, tip, bridge, and nostrils.
+You can read more about the procedure and 6 surprising facts about rhinoplasty in a related blog post.

-What are the Drawbacks of Nonsurgical Rhinoplasty?
+What Are the Drawbacks of Nonsurgical Rhinoplasty?

 It has been my experience that nonsurgical rhinoplasty is typically performed by non-core, non-specialty trained, mid-level providers.
 Generally speaking, such individuals have very little understanding of the surgical anatomy of the nose.
 Therefore, it is important to keep in mind the risks associated with nonsurgical rhinoplasty, including: